 CCleaner basically has three tiers for its home users.
-One being the free tier and the other two come at a cost.
+One is the free tier and the other two come at a cost.

-The free CCleaner can control the computer resources used by the applications, optimizes your computer statup, remove file tacking and browsing data- thus giving a private and safe browsing experience and constantly monitor PC performance.
+The free CCleaner can control the computer resources used by the applications, optimize your computer startup, and remove file tacking and browsing data- thus giving a private and safe browsing experience and constantly monitoring PC performance.

-Professional CCleaner can perform everything what the free CCleaner can handle and also;
+Professional CCleaner can perform everything that the free CCleaner can handle and also;

-- perform deep cleaning of your hard drive volumes
+- perform a deep cleaning of your hard drive volumes

 - perform real-time junk monitoring

 - automatically clear your browsing history as soon as you close your browser

 Moreover, the Professional CCleaner does come with a 14-day free trial so that you can try it before purchasing the application.

 Whereas, the Professional Bundle CCleaner goes a step further and includes 3 additional functionalities;